-Group and Quiet Time in the High School Homeschool Schedule
+Group & Quiet Time in a Homeschool high school Schedule

 Once a day you should gather as a family.
 During this time you can study Shakespeare, art, music appreciation, grammar, and hymns.
 You’ll often find it referred to as morning time.
 But that doesn’t mean you have to meet in the morning!

 While the children were eating, I read aloud to them.
-The preschoolers loved the read alouds as much as their older siblings did.
+The preschoolers loved listening to a read-aloud as much as their older siblings did.
 All the kids enjoyed using chalk pastels, listening to music, and reciting poetry.

 Group time turned out to be a relaxing and enjoyable time of our day.